Double Dynamite

-Double Dynamite is a 1951 American musical comedy film directed by Irving Cummings and starring Jane Russell, Groucho Marx, and Frank Sinatra.
-The film was written by Leo Rosten (story), Melville Shavelson (screenplay), Mannie Manheim (based on a character created by), and Harry Crane (additional dialogue).
+Double Dynamite is a 1951 American musical comedy film directed by Irving Cummings and starring Jane Russell, Groucho Marx and Frank Sinatra.
+The screenplay was written by Melville Shavelson based on a story by Leo Rosten.

-The film was originally entitled It's Only Money, before RKO owner Howard Hughes changed the title to Double Dynamite as a reference to co-star Jane Russell's famous breasts.

-The movie involves a bank teller (Sinatra) suspected of embezzling who turns to a sardonic waiter (Groucho Marx) for advice.
-Although Sinatra has by far the most screen time, he took third billing behind Jane Russell and Groucho Marx.
-Most of the scenes are devoted to the interactions of Sinatra and Marx, who had just begun televising his radio show You Bet Your Life the year before and was in between his wilder Marx Brothers persona and the more toned-down television Groucho.
-Both Sinatra and Jane Russell play against type as a shy, timid pair, while Marx portrays a sarcastic waiter who breezily mentors the frightened young couple.

-Jane Russell and Groucho Marx each sing a duet with Frank Sinatra written by Jule Styne and Sammy Cahn.
-Marx and Sinatra sing "It's Only Money", and Russell and Sinatra deliver the romantic "Kisses and Tears."

-Filmed in 1948, it was held for several years after production, and released in 1951.
-Despite the star power of Sinatra, Russell, and Groucho Marx, it was not a financial or critical success.
+The film involves a bank teller suspected of embezzling who turns to a sardonic waiter for advice.

 Plot

-Meek California Fidelity Trust teller Johnny Dalton asks his boss, J. L. McKissack, for a raise so he can marry fellow teller Mildred "Mibs" Goodhue.
-Though Johnny is turned down, Mibs wants to get married anyway.
-Emile J. Keck, a friend and waiter at an Italian restaurant they frequent, also urges Johnny to take a chance, even facetiously suggesting he rob the bank where he works.
-When Johnny insists on waiting until they can afford to marry, Mibs storms out.
+Meek California Fidelity Trust teller Johnny Dalton asks his boss, J. L. McKissack, for a raise so that he can marry fellow teller Mildred "Mibs" Goodhue.
+Although Johnny's request is declined, Mibs wants to marry him anyway.
+Emile J. Keck, a friend and waiter at an Italian restaurant that they frequent, also urges Johnny to take a chance, even facetiously suggesting that he rob the bank where he works.
+When Johnny insists on waiting until they can afford to marry, Mibs is enraged.

-While returning to work, Johnny intervenes when he spots two men beating up a third in an alley.
-The victim, "Hot Horse" Harris, turns out to be a bookie.
-To show his gratitude, Harris gives a stunned Johnny $1,000, but Johnny refuses to accept it.
-To make it easier, Harris changes it to a "loan", then promptly bets the entire amount on a sure thing in a fixed race, making sure to place the bet at the bookie joint run by his competitor (the one who had him beaten up).
-From the winnings, Harris takes back the loan, and Johnny is left with $5,000.
-Harris then makes two more bets for Johnny, both winners.
-Johnny now has won $60,000.
+Johnny spots two men attacking a third in an alley and intervenes.
+The victim, "Hot Horse" Harris, is a bookie.
+In gratitude, Harris gives Johnny $1,000, but Johnny refuses to accept it as anything but a loan.
+Harris bets the entire amount on a sure thing in a fixed race, placing the bet at the bookie joint run by his competitor.
+From the winnings, Johnny retains $5,000.
+Harris places two more bets for Johnny, both winners, bringing Johnny's total to $60,000.
 Harris has only $40,000 on hand, so he tells Johnny to collect the rest the next day.
-Johnny rushes off to share the good news with Emile, but Emile believes he took his advice about bank robbery.
+Johnny shares the good news with Emile, but Emile believes that Johnny followed his advice about the bank robbery.